rillki/otherDprojects/extension-er/README.md

 Change extension of all files in a folder to any specified extension.
 It DOES NOT convert the files themselves.

 ### Why should I use it?
-If you need to change the extention of say 100 files, it's better to use the Extension-er instead of changing it by hand.
+If you need to change the extention of say 100 files, then it's better to use the Extension-er.
+It will do the job in under a second.

 ### How does it work?:
 Suppose you have the following fiels in ../Desktop/temp